-Support Coordination is a category of support under NDIS that is well known to those who are connected to or working in NDIS sphere.
+Support Coordination is a category of support under NDIS that is well known to those who are connected to or working in the NDIS sphere.
 It is an important support category in a participant’s NDIS plan.
 For the purpose of this article only, I have referred to it as SC.
-There is so much written and published about support coordination and the role of support coordinators itself (Detailed Info HERE), hence I would not rewrite it; instead I will focus on key discussions that can assist making support coordination a better experience.
+There is so much written and published about support coordination and the role of support coordinators themselves (Detailed Info HERE), hence I would not rewrite it; instead, I will focus on key discussions that can assist in making support coordination a better experience.

 The details below can be a refresher for those who are already in NDIS or it may be helpful for some new support coordinators in the field.

 Now, very simply a support coordinator’s job is to assist the participant to navigate and connect with the support providers and help participants build their capacity for choice and control in their NDIS journey.
 SC is only meant to be funded for the first few plans and is expected to reduce gradually over subsequent plans.
 The reason for this reduction is due to NDIS believing that with time either the participant develops the capacity to navigate the support system or may already have been connected to the required support network.
 Hence one can see the importance of getting the support coordination right in the first place, as mishandling it may potentially have implications on plan outcomes.

 While support coordination may sound simple the way it is defined, but in practice, it can be rather complex and time-intensive support.
 This is so, due to the unprecedented events that may arise during the course of its actual delivery.
 Such events may easily exhaust the available SC funding very quickly.
 This is why we put a great deal of emphasis on better planning of the support coordination.

 Planning not just for the support itself however planning the budget for SC funds and then constantly monitoring the usage of budget along the line and making adjustments as needed.
 A simple idea can be to create a list of goals as per the participant’s plan and break it down into sub-goals and then allocate a set number of hours from the total to each of the goals.